- Strategic Framework

 - New Narrative for Europe

-With individual EU Member States responsible for their own culture sector policies, the role of the European Commission is to help address common challenges, such as the impact of the digital shift, changing models of cultural governance, and the need to support the innovation potential of the cultural and creative sectors.
+With individual EU Member States responsible for their own culture sector policies, the role of the European Commission is to help address common challenges, such as the impact of digital technologies, changing models of cultural governance and the need to support the innovation potential of the cultural and creative sectors.

-The Commission has now proposed a New European Agenda for Culture (see also the accompanying Staff Working Document, press release and factsheet).
-The New Agenda takes account of the evolution of the cultural sector, focuses on the positive contribution that culture makes to Europe’s societies, economies and international relations, and sets out enhanced working methods with the Member States, civil society and international partners.
+Following the 2007 European Agenda for Culture, the Commission adopted a New Agenda in May 2018 to take into account the evolution of the cultural sector.
+It focuses on the positive contribution that culture makes to Europe’s societies, economies and international relations and it sets out enhanced working methods with the Member States, civil society and international partners.

-The New Agenda provides the framework for the next phase of cooperation at EU level, which will start in 2019.
-Member States define the main topics and working methods for policy collaboration on culture, through Work Plans for Culture adopted in the Council of Ministers.
+The New European Agenda for Culture provides the framework for the next phase of cooperation at EU level, which starts in 2019.
+Member States define the main topics and working methods for policy collaboration on culture through Work Plans for Culture adopted by the Council of Ministers.

-The 2015-18 Work Plan for Culture, adopted by EU Culture Ministers in December 2014, sets out four main priorities for European cooperation in cultural policy-making:
+The 2019-22 Work Plan for Culture, adopted on 27 November 2018, sets out five main priorities for European cooperation in cultural policy-making:

-The culture sector is, increasingly, a source of job creation, contributing to growth in Europe.
+The culture sector is increasingly a source of job creation, and contributes both to growth in Europe and quality of life for EU citizens.
 The culture sector is also an excellent conduit for promoting social inclusion and supporting cultural diversity.

-The Agenda thus contributes to both the 10 priorities of the European Commission for 2014-2019 and satisfying Europe's commitments to international agreements, such as the United Nations Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+The Agenda thus contributes to both the 10 priorities of the European Commission for 2014-2019 and to satisfying EU commitments to international agreements – such as the United Nations Convention on the Protection and Promotion of the Diversity of Cultural Expressions.

-Programme funding is complemented by peer learning activities between EU Member State governments (through the Open Method of Coordination ) and between cities and regions, as well as regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.
+Programme funding is complemented by peer learning activities between EU Member State governments, including the Open Method of Coordination, support for projects that focus on improving exchanges between cities and regions, regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.

-Further policy measures and priorities are identified through international cultural cooperation, specifically in the form of discussions with Member States, as well as through regular progress reviews on the implementation of the Agenda for Culture.
+Further policy measures and priorities are identified through international cultural cooperation, particularly through discussions with Member States, as well as through regular progress reviews that investigate the implementation of the Agenda for Culture.

-The Creative Europe programme, until 2020, is the main source of EU funding for the culture sector.
-It also supports policy work undertaken in the framework of the Work Plan for Culture, which runs until the end of 2018.
+The Creative Europe programme is the main source of EU funding for the culture sector.
+The Programme also supports policy work undertaken under the Work Plans for Culture.
+As from 2021 a new programme will support policy action in the field of culture.

-A number of working groups of Member State experts are currently meeting, under the Open Method of Coordination (OMC), to discuss topics defined in the Work Plan for Culture.
-The OMC remains the main working method among Member States in the field of culture.
+Under the Open Method of Coordination (OMC), a number of working groups will be set up to in order to implement the new Work Plan and priorities defined therein.
+The OMC remains the main working method for Member States to collaborate in the field of culture.

-Other working methods include ad-hoc expert groups, thematic seminars convened by the Commission, studies, informal meetings of officials from Ministries of Culture and Ministries of Foreign Affairs, and conferences such as the biennial European Culture Forum.
+Other working methods include ad-hoc expert groups, thematic seminars or working groups convened by the Commission, studies, informal meetings of officials from Ministries of Culture and Ministries of Foreign Affairs and conferences such as the biennial European Culture Forum.